skittleson/DoCodeThatMatters/src/content/blog/sony-a6000-a6400-research.md

 ---
-title: "Sony A6000 and A6400 Research: Hacks, Mods and Community Resources"
+title: "Sony A6000/A6400 Hacks, Mods and Community Resources"
 keywords:
   - Sony A6000
   - Sony a6400